venkat-othisamy/Airline-customer-segmentation/README.md

 Discussions on why different algorithms are used and not used

 ## Visualization
-Visualizing clusters based on all variables. <strong>Did not focus on visualizing clusters based on the relationship between two variables</strong>
+Visualized clusters based on all variables. <strong>Did not focus on visualizing clusters based on the relationship between two variables</strong>

 ## Technical overview
 An overview of the entire project